Vernoxvernax/PyAnimeList-Shuffle/Caching.md

 ### How:

-Next to `pyanimelist-shuffle.py` a new folder will be created named: `pylist-cache`.
+Next to `pyanimelist-shuffle.py` a new folder will be created with the name: `pylist-cache`.

-After the script has fetched your list, it will then save it like this:
+While downloading your list, the script will save each part to the cache folder.

-`username-animelist-p1.json` in the
+e.g: `username-animelist-p1.json`
-cache folder.

 ___
 ### Usage:
-If enabled in the settings, anime and manga-lists will be saved to `pylist-cache`, after being requested from jikan.
+If enabled in the settings, anime and manga-lists will be saved to `pylist-cache`, after requested from jikan.
+When shuffling again, your list will be loaded from the cache folder.